Teeth Cleaning for Dogs in the Inland Empire

 As one of the largest geographical units in Southern California, there's a lot of ground to cover.
 Sprawling eastward from Ontario out to Riverside and beyond, and south from the San Bernardino mountains all the way to Temecula, the Inland Empire is vast place.

 It is also a popular place, with an estimated 4.5 million people, three international airports and four minor league baseball teams.
+The Inland Empire is believed to be home to at least 800,000 dogs and 600,000 cats.

 Communities that we serve in this area include: